lewiii254/Portfolio/README.md

 # 🔗🚀Marklewis Mutugi's  Portfolio Website.

 Welcome to the repository of my Personal Portfolio Website!
-This project showcases my skills, projects, Achievements and work as a Software developer with a focus on Web development, mobile app development, and software solutions.
+This project showcases **my skills, projects, Achievements and work** as a Software developer with a focus on Web development, mobile app development,and software solutions.
 # 🔗⭐Overview

 This portfolio website serves as a dynamic showcase of my expertise in modern web and software development.
-The site is built with responsive design principles to ensure compatibility across devices and browsers.
+The site is built with **responsive design principles** to ensure compatibility across devices and browsers.
 # 🔗⭐Table of Contents.
 1. About the Portfolio